tropicbliss/Custom_ROM_Building_Guide/README.md

   <project name="TheMuppets/proprietary_vendor_oneplus" path="vendor/oneplus" remote="github" />
 ```

-Note: If you do not have the folder, you can make the folder and build it.
+Note: If you do not have the folder, you can simply create it.

 ### Custom Build Scripts